 The New Testament, too, uses water as a figure of the new birth.
 Regeneration is called a “washing” brought about by the Holy Spirit through the Word of God at the moment of salvation (Titus 3:5; cf. Ephesians 5:26; John 13:10).
 Christians are “washed . . . sanctified . . . justified in the name of the Lord Jesus Christ and by the Spirit of our God” (1 Corinthians 6:11).
 The “washing” Paul speaks of here is a spiritual one.

-Whichever perspective is correct, one thing is certain: “born of water” is not a reference to water baptism.
+Whichever perspective is correct, one thing is certain: Jesus was not teaching that one must be baptized in water in order to be saved.
 Baptism is nowhere mentioned in the context, nor did Jesus ever imply that we must do anything to inherit eternal life but trust in Him in faith (John 3:16).
+The emphasis of Jesus' words is on repentance and spiritual renewal—we need the “living water” Jesus later promised the woman at the well (John 4:10).
 Water baptism is an outward sign that we have given our lives to Jesus, but not a requirement for salvation (Luke 23:40–43).